hindutva/hindutva.github.io/main/rivals/aananda-addiction.md

 ## nAstika corrosion of dharma in general

-The nAstika-s are corrosive to dharma (more so than vedAnta ).
+The nAstika-s are corrosive to dharma (far more so than vedAnta ).

 - Their kingship thought lacks aggression. parAkrama, clearly engendered by vaidika rituals like rAjasUya and ashvamedha.
 At best, they practice self defense.
-- They subvert the Arya conservativism of the veda-s and brAhmaNa-s (particularly in later days).
+- Being a counter-religion, they subvert the Arya conservativism of the veda-s and brAhmaNa-s (particularly in later days).
 - hindu-devatA-subversion [here](../../tattvam/deva/index/).
 - At the same time:
     - unlike even many Astika systems, they pay high regard to Indra.